ali-yildirim/casestudy/Readme.md

 `dataclass` is used in this project due to its ability to streamline the transition from data types to objects.
 Each class instance represents a database entity (Hotel, Category, Chain) with proper typing and structure.

-Benefits of using dataclasses:
-- Automatic generation of special methods like `__init__` and `__repr__`
-- Type annotations for better code readability and IDE support
-- Reduced boilerplate code
-- Built-in data validation capabilities

 ### Rollback Mechanism

 The input file can be treated as a batch.
 If the code throws an exception during insertion process to the DB, then the entire batch is prevented from being uploaded.
-This way, consistency can ensured, and partial data insertion can be prevented.
+This way, consistency can be ensured, and partial data insertion can be prevented.

 ### Docker Compose

 ## Implementation

 JSON file is read and parsed.
 Afterwards, field names are used to create objects.

-Then, DBmanager connects to the database.
+Then, DBmanager connects to the database and insert the objects.
+When done, the connection is closed.

-## Results

-* For unit testing:

-Testing Object Creation...

-Category.from_dict test passed

-Chain.from_dict test passed

-Hotel.from_dict test passed

-Testing DataProcessorClass...

-DataProcessorClass.process_json_file test passed

-DataProcessorClass.extract_chains test passed

-DataProcessorClass.extract_categories test passed

-DataProcessorClass.extract_hotels test passed

-Testing DatabaseConnector...

-DatabaseConnector test passed

-Testing DataMigrationClass...

-DataMigrationClass test passed

-Hotel.field_from_id test passed

-All tests passed

 ## Missing Parts